Does Coffee go off?

 How to Store Coffee Properly

-To keep your coffee fresh for as long as possible:
+To help your coffee stay fresh as long as possible, follow these tips:

 -

-Use an airtight container — oxygen is coffee’s enemy.
+Use an airtight container — this reduces oxygen exposure

 -